-Elly is a New York-based journalist and communications strategist with a passion for advocacy, culture, and media.
-Their focus is on creative work in media, and in non-profit and advocacy-centered communications.
-Alongside their writing and journalism career, in the last ten years they have worked at as well as consulted organizations focused on social change and human rights including Included Health, The National Network of Consultants to Grantmakers, The Forum for Youth Investment and SparkAction, PEN America, Camino Public Relations, SEPA Mujer, The Fresh Air Fund, and more.
+Elly is a trans nonbinary New York-based journalist and communications strategist with a passion for advocacy, culture, and media’s impact on marginalized people.
+Their focus is on creative work, and in non-profit and advocacy-centered communications.
+Alongside their writing and journalism career, in the last ten years they have worked at as well as consulted organizations focused on social change and human rights or organizations looking to grow their positive impact on marginalized people.
+Elly has consulted for or worked at organizations including but not limited to Snapchat, Included Health, The National Network of Consultants to Grantmakers, The Forum for Youth Investment and SparkAction, PEN America, Camino Public Relations, SEPA Mujer, The Fresh Air Fund, and more.

-Elly can often be found drinking intense amounts of green tea while attempting to read five books at once, writing and consuming poetry, or spending time at their friends’ apartments hanging out with their pet cats.
+Elly can often be found drinking intense amounts of green tea while attempting to read five books at once, spending time at their friends’ apartments hanging out with their pet cats, or foraging for mushrooms around Brooklyn.
 In any spare time they can find, they most enjoy exploring everything New York City and its boroughs have to offer, including going to spoken word poetry shows, literary events, and museums.
 They also get a kick out of cooking new recipes and pretending they are competing on a Food Network show.